-If you are looking for a true American experience for children ages 7-15, our 100-300 acre co-educational and single-sex campuses in Maine, Northeast Pennsylvania and New York state’s Adirondack Mountains and are among the finest camps in the world.
-Our camps are on beautiful, spring-fed lakes which play host to swimming, water-skiing, wakeboarding, sailing, stand-up paddling, canoeing and so much more.
+If you are looking for a true American experience for children ages 7-15, our 100-300 acre co-educational and single-sex campuses in Maine, Northeast Pennsylvania and New York state’s Adirondack Mountains are among the finest camps in the world.
+Our camps are on beautiful, spring-fed lakes which play host to swimming, water-skiing, wakeboarding, sailing, stand up paddleboarding, canoeing and so much more.
 Spectacular mountain and wooded views are the backdrops for these picturesque campuses located in some of the most beautiful, remote regions of the United States, yet within easy driving distance of major cities such as New York, Boston and Philadelphia.
 Campers participate in dozens of programs – many of which are exclusive to America’s finest summer camps – that are among the best in the U.S. Most importantly, children are encouraged to learn new skills, make new friends, become independent and have fun.
 Are you ready for your child to have the ultimate American experience?

 Camp Laurel is a full season overnight summer camp for kids ages 7-15 in Readfield, Maine.

 - Seven Week Summer Camp Located in Maine

 - 3 Hours from Boston

 Camp Laurel South

 Camp Laurel South is an overnight summer camp for kids ages 7-15 in Casco, Maine.